chris-short/chrisshort.net/content/post/review-wii-sports-resort.md

 ![Wii Sports Resort](https://cdn.chrisshort.net/wii-sports-resort-02.jpg)

 The Basketball games are not for those that actually play.
 Think of it as a guitar master playing Rock Band, you will likely have to develop two sets of skills.
-I like to think I have a very pretty jump shot (at least I was complemented on it when I played) but, Wii Sports Resort “ain’t having” my Glen Rice modeled game.
+I like to think I have a very pretty jump shot (at least I was complemented on it when I played) but, Wii Sports Resort "ain't having" my Glen Rice modeled game.
 It likes a nice simple, ugly wrist snap motion mixed in with a little bit of good timing.
 The 3-on-3 game also leaves something to be desired but it is decent enough.

 ![Wii Sports Resort](https://cdn.chrisshort.net/wii-sports-resort-03.jpg)